‘Grey’s Anatomy’ Cast Drop More Hints About Cristina Yang’s Return

 As fans continue to urge Sandra to head back to the show after leaving in 2014, her co-stars have been speaking out about Cristina’s possible return in recent weeks amid conjecture she could return in Season 13.

-Jason George, who plays Ben Warren on the popular ABC show, is the latest of Sandra’s co-stars to tease that we could see Cristina yang back, telling Entertainment Tonight that he’s very much hoping to see Oh back on the set as Doctor Yang sooner rather than later.
+Jason George, who plays Ben Warren on the popular ABC show, is the latest of Sandra’s co-stars to tease that we could see Cristina Yang back, telling Entertainment Tonight that he’s very much hoping to see Oh back on the set as Doctor Yang sooner rather than later.

-“I would love nothing more than for Sandra Oh to come back,” George told the site when asked about Sandra possibly bringing back Cristina – who has remained a fan favorite character despite Oh leaving three years ago – to Grey’s Anatomy.
+“I would love nothing more than for Sandra Oh to come back,” George told the site when asked about Sandra possibly bringing Cristina back to Grey’s Anatomy.
+The actress has remained a fan favorite character despite Oh leaving the popular soap opera three years ago.

 Calling Sandra “a beast of an actress,” the Grey’s star then went on to reveal that there’s certainly no bad blood between Oh and her castmates, which would mean she’d be welcomed back to Grey’s Anatomy with open arms.
 “Any time she’s around, we have more fun and things just get better,” he said of Sandra.